wds4/DCoSL/dips/grapevine/ratingsSkeletons/nostrCuratedListInstanceGenericRating.md

 JSON B:

-Note that in the below, the `nostrParentCuratedListData` fields (eventID, slug, name) (widget in the example) indicate something that is a list.
+Note that in the below, the `nostrParentCuratedListData` fields (eventID, slug, name) (widget in the example) point to a word that is a list (has listData as a top level property).

 ```json
 {